 By many measures, downtown Seattle is thriving.
 However, a significant homeless population in downtown is struggling with the need for mental health or substance abuse treatment, stable housing and sufficient food.
-The

-Center City Initiative is working with residents, businesses, service providers, and government agencies on specific actions to help make downtown streets safe and inviting.
-The 2014 Adopted Budget includes funds to provide outreach and human services to people in need in the downtown core by significantly increasing funding for case management and services.
+The Center City Initiative is working with residents, businesses, service providers, and government agencies on specific actions to help make downtown streets safe and inviting.
+The 2014 Proposed Budget includes funds to provide outreach and human services to people in need in the downtown core by significantly increasing funding for case management and services.

 Through the Law Enforcement Assisted Diversion (LEAD) program, currently administered by multiple nonprofits and the Seattle Police Department in the Belltown neighborhood, individuals who engage in low-level crimes may be referred to services instead of arrest.
 LEAD helps to identify long-term solutions to the underlying problems that contribute to the individual engaging in low-level street disorder and crime.
 More than 250 individuals will receive intensive case management and services as a result of expanding LEAD to the entire downtown core.
 By accessing needed services, homeless individuals will achieve greater stability, and, as a result, create safer and more inviting downtown streets for residents, businesses and tourists.
-The Council made changes to the Center City Initiative as described below in the City Council Changes to the Proposed Budget.